SubZeroLabs/Nitrogen/README.md

-# Shovel
+# Nitrogen
-Shovel is the proxy implementation for the crates provided by Minecraft.rs
+Nitrogen is the proxy implementation for the crates provided by the crates in SubZeroLabs